apache/incubator-heron/website/content/docs/developers/tuning.md

 5. Number of Containers

 Note that tuning a topology is hard and can take multiple iterations.
-Before proceeding, please make sure you understand concepts (TODO: add link) to understand the terminology, as well as the reasoning behind taking these steps.
+Before proceeding, please make sure you understand concepts to understand the terminology, as well as the reasoning behind taking these steps.

 ### Steps to Tune a Topology